emnl/gnista/README.md

 ## Setup

-You will need Sparkey, obviously.
-It's really easy to install.
-Head over to [http://github.com/spotify/sparkey](http://github.com/spotify/sparkey) and install it, I'll wait..

-Now, add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

     gem 'gnista'